esrakara5/the-Cyclistic-bike-case-study/README.md

 BigQuery is utilized to combine the 12 datasets into a single dataset and perform data cleaning.

 Due to the limitation in Microsoft Excel, where a worksheet can have a maximum of 1,048,576 rows, it is not suitable for managing large datasets.
 Given that the Cyclistic dataset contains over 5.6 million rows, it is essential to use a platform like BigQuery, which supports handling large volumes of data efficiently.
+### Data Combining
+You can access the combined 12-month dataset, referred to as annual_tripdata, through the following [SQL query](https://github.com/esrakara5/the-Cyclistic-bike-case-study/blob/main/Data_combining.sql).During the merging process, the CAST function was used to specify start_station_id and end_station_id as STRING data types.
 ## Analyze
 ![data_viz](https://github.com/esrakara5/the-Cyclistic-bike-case-study/blob/main/Visualizations/agg_func.png)
 ## Share